-As a speaker he’s also got himself into the habit of bending his knees and crouching into his microphone as he emphasises key points in his speeches.
-This habit is slightly unsettling and could even be distracting.
+As a speaker he’s also got himself into another habit.
+He bends his knees and crouches into his microphone as he emphasises key points in his speeches.
+This habit is slightly unsettling .
+It could even be distracting.
 Again there’s no metaphor intended with a Tory Prime Minister on bended knee in Scotland, pleasing as it might be to some.

 But body movement apart, there’s also a marked difference with this speech.
 One senses that there’s a new speech writing team in Downing Street.

-Descriptive phrases featured very prominently in this speech…sounding very similar to the speech style of the Education Minister, the Aberdonian Michael Gove.
+Descriptive phrases featured very prominently in this speech…sounding very similar to the public speaking style of a Michael Gove speech.